To the Tannhäuser Gate and Back

 In no way do I see Roy as the hero of the story.
 He does kill people, including his creator.
 But he’s not exactly a complete villain either.
 He’s a tragedy.
 The creation of human greed and ego.
 Given a simulacrum of a human soul and human desires but denied a true human existence.
 He has the human instinct of survival.
 He has the desire to continue to live and he seeks it through his creator, his god.
 But since his god is human, it’s a fool’s errand.

 I see myself as something similar to Roy Batty and also something different.
 A created being.
 Deeply flawed.
 Dying.
 And I seek to extend my life beyond the few years we as humans have to live on this Earth.
 And my memories are profound, to me at least.

 Tyrell’s response to Roy is kind of heartless.
 He tells him that he can’t stop him from dying and suggests he simply accept that his life has been magnificent and that he’s had experiences that few humans ever will, albeit short.

 That wasn’t good enough for Roy.
 But it’s enough for me.
-Because my God isn’t human.
+Because my god isn’t human.
+My god won’t patronize me the way Tyrell did with Roy.
 Whether my writing has meaning or not, I know that my experiences have greater meaning in the life beyond this Earth.

 So the tears in rain monologue has a slightly different meaning for me.